Standard vs Shared Blocks

 Shared Blocks: In a

 ContentArea, each block is an independentIContentobject.
-The system must perform lookups, check permissions (viaFilteredItems), and handle fragment caching for each item.
+The system must perform lookups, check permissions viaFilteredItems, and handle fragment caching for each item individually.

 Database Impact

 Frequent updates to a shared block create new versions in the database.
-If a shared block is included on 1,000 pages, a single update affects all of them simultaneously.
-Conversely, local blocks increase the size of the parent page's data blob, which can impact performance if hundreds of properties are added.
+If a shared block is referenced on 1,000 pages, a single content update affects all of them simultaneously - which is powerful for global changes but carries risk if applied carelessly.
+Conversely, local blocks increase the size of the parent page's data blob, which can impact performance if large numbers of properties are added to a single page type.

 5. Governance and Editorial Workflow

-Maintaining a clean content model requires a strategic approach to block usage to prevent "content sprawl."
+Maintaining a clean content model requires a strategic approach to block usage to prevent "content sprawl" in the asset tree.

 -